Supported Models#

 |---|---|---|

-Additional providers — including Azure OpenAI, OpenAI direct, Google, and self-hosted endpoints — are configured to customer requirements during evaluation engagements.
-Tell us during onboarding which providers your deployment requires.
+Additional providers — including Google and self-hosted endpoints — are configured to customer requirements during evaluation engagements.
+Contact us during onboarding to discuss which providers your deployment requires.

 How models work by agent type#